puppetlabs/puppetlabs-app_modeling/README.md

 }
 ```

-If you have a three layer web application with a database, some app_servers and
-a load balancer the following code would create an application for them.
-That
-application could then be deployed with orchestrator with `puppet job run
---application App_modeling::Node_order['three_tier']`.
+The following example shows a node run order for a three-layer web application (a database, some application servers, and a load balancer).
+You can run an orchestrator job to deploy this application with `puppet job run --application App_modeling::Node_order['three_tier']`.

 ```puppet
 site {